-If you want to arrive at your hotel in style, there’s no better way to do that than with a limousine or towncar pickup at the airport.
+You might feel a little funny doing this when you’re traveling alone, but booking a limousine (or towncar) from the airport to your hotel can allow you to arrive in style and set the tone for your whole vacation.
 Generally this is arranged ahead of time, so your driver is waiting for you at baggage claim holding a sign with your name on it.
 But sometimes you can get walk-up limousine service at the airport.
 You can also request that your hotel send their limousine to pick you up.
-You will be charged for this.
-Rates vary by hotel.
+(You will be charged for this.
+Rates vary by hotel.)

-The first thing you need to know is that you cannot flag down a taxi on the street; it’s illegal for them to stop for you.
+The first thing you need to know is that in Las Vegas, you cannot flag down a taxi on the street; it’s illegal.
 But every hotel has a taxi stand.
-Or call a cab if you’re at a location where there are no taxi stands.
 Be aware that the cab line at McCarran can be very, very long at times, but it moves more quickly than you would expect.
-I cannot recommend a particular cab company over another, as I haven’t heard that one is more trustworthy than the rest.
-It’s pretty much luck of the draw.
-You can get phone numbers of cab companies here:

 To be honest, I don’t recommend anyone use a taxi in Las Vegas any more.
 Longhauling (especially to and from the airport) is common among taxi drivers in Las Vegas to the point where I just don’t want to use them any more.
 It’s a shame, because I’ve certainly had some wonderful cab drivers over the years who didn’t rip me off, but I’ve also had some jerks who did.
 At this point, it’s a 50/50 chance you’ll get ripped off.
 I don’t like those odds.